THE INSTITUTE FOR A NEW POLITICAL COSMOLOGY

 The Personal Quest

 While certainty is impossible, ever-expanding knowledge is essential.
-Keeping this in mind helps us avoid the murderous absolutes of cults, religious dogmas, and political ideologies.
-Openness and questioning keep the quest going, generating specific answers to practical questions while adding to and modifying the big picture.
+Keeping the ultimate mystery of origins and destiny in mind helps us avoid the murderous certainties of cults, fundamentalist religion and dogmatic ideologies.
+Openness to new experiences and questioning what we already know keep the quest going.
+Along the way the quest generates specific answers to practical questions all the while adding to and qualifying the big picture.
 As we reflect on how we learn and grow throughout our lives, we can identify four tightly interwoven practices guiding our search.

 FOUR PRACTICES OF THE TRUTH QUEST